 “Never attribute to malice that which is adequately explained by stupidity.”

 It’s a funny aphorism.
 However, I find it mildly cynical.
-Honestly, just like believing people have good intentions, I also don’t believe they’re stupid.
+Just like believing people have good intentions, I also don’t believe they’re stupid.
 I know, I think a lot of people.
-You may think somebody’s stupid based on what they say, but if you take the time to dive into their context, intentions, almost every single time you’ll find — actually, this person: not so stupid after all.
+You may think somebody’s stupid based on what they say, but if you take the time to dive into their context, intentions, almost every single time you’ll find that actually, this person is not so stupid after all.

 Therefore, I feel it is my duty to coin my own variant of Hanlon’s razor, which — self-centered that I am — I shall name Zef’s razor: